Mouadhbendjedidi/themed-obsidian-discord-rpc/README.md

 ### Manual Installation

-1. Download the latest release from [GitHub Releases](https://github.com/your-repo/releases).
+1. Download the *main.js* and *manifest.json* files from [GitHub Releases](https://github.com/mouadhbendjedidi/themed-obsidian-discord-rpc/releases).
-2. Extract and move the folder to `\.obsidian\plugins\themed-obsidian-discord-rpc`.
+2. Extract and move the folder to `yourvault\.obsidian\plugins\themed-obsidian-discord-rpc`.
 3. Enable it in **Settings → Community Plugins**.

 ### From Obsidian Community Plugins